farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 ### Threads: Using Tags

-Tags can isolating our chat sub-system to care only about chat concepts and enable reuse in any situation that requires chat.
+Tags can focus our chat sub-domain, to push out external ideas and care only about chat concepts.
+In turn, enabling reuse of the chat code in any situation that requires chat.

 The key is replacing the foreign keys on thread with tags.
 These particular tags are key-value pairs.